 The key to financial independence is adopting good habits and applying them consistently.
 I don’t want to sound like a Prudential advertisement, so bear with me.
 The problem is we don’t always know which habits we should keep and which to kick to the curb.
 Here are some of the financial habits that I have taken from the financially independent.

 Conventional wisdom says that we should spend our salaries as frugally as possible and save what is left.
 This implies no pumpkin spice lattes, letting your wife cut your hair (at your own risk of course) and whatever the latest financial guru advises.
 The problem is that I like my cappuccinos and you can pry it from my cold hands.

 We switch this around and save what we predict will be left and spend the rest.
 This process can even be automated with debit orders into savings and investment accounts.
 You might have to transfer some money back every now and then, but you will find that you tend to survive with what is left.

-This is known as Parkinson’s law, a law derived from the ideal gas law, which states that a gas will expand to fill its container.
+This is known as Parkinson’s law.
+This law was derived from the ideal gas law, which states that gas will expand to fill its container.
 Similarly, our expenses will grow to match the available funds.
-An employer provided retirement annuity is also a good way of achieving the savings first principle.
+An employer-provided retirement annuity is also a good way of achieving the savings first principle.
 Once that money has been saved, it’s like the ex that cheated on you, dead to you.

 2) They have a budget